Based in the heart of London’s Soho, Encore are a leading supplier of Post Production Services in an ever evolving entertainment industry.

 Encore London is thrilled to have worked extensively on the production, with both picture and sound post-production services completed at their Wardour Street facility, all supervised by Alice Greenland, one of Encore’s Senior Post Producers.

-The picture creative team comprises Colourist Jet Omoshebi who helped create the atmospheric and unsettling frozen landscape together with Online Editors Nick Timms, Simon Brooks and Adam Eddy.
+The picture creative team comprises Colourist Jet Omoshebi who helped create the atmospheric and unsettling frozen landscape together with Online Editors Nick Timms, Simon Brook and Adam Eddy.

 Mixed by Associate Sound Mixer Howard Bargroff, Encore’s Chris Roberts was the Supervising Sound Editor.
 Long-standing Encore collaborators Blair Jollands (Sound Effects Editor/Sound Designer) and Phil Barnes (Dialogue Editor) together with Encore’s Assistant Sound Editor Joe Fletcher complete the team.

 'Fortitude' is an exciting and ambitious show for Encore Sound to be involved with," says Supervising Sound Editor Chris Roberts.
 "It was immediately apparent from reading the scripts that the series represented some really bold storytelling and offered some great creative opportunities.”

 With such an ambitious narrative, and shooting taking place in various locations across Iceland and the UK, establishing clear lines of communication and workflows was essential.
 Before shooting began, key production and post-production personnel came together to discuss practical and creative approaches meaning that they were able to identify and resolve any issues before they became problems.